Feasibility Study Will Focus on Linking OPT PowerBuoy® Offshore 5G Communications Solution with Unmanned and Robotic Systems and Onshore Control

 “This NPS initiative is about exploiting cutting edge technologies in autonomous systems for marine defense.
 We are proud to be part of this effort,” said George Kirby, President and Chief Executive Officer of OPT.
 “Working closely with the U.S. Navy, ACET, and the SLAMR initiative, we believe that OPT’s solutions can be a focal point of the SLAMR mission profile.”

 OPT and ACET will review, validate, and determine the cost and configuration of integrating OPT solutions as the basis of an autonomous offshore 5G communications system.
 The study will detail preliminary operational, deployment, and maintenance plans, and regulatory approval requirements to support the SLAMR initiative’s focus on unmanned and robotic systems.
+For more information, visit the SLAMR website.

 Read the full press release.